 When you create a new checker, you need to also supply annotations for parts of the JDK.
-You can do so either as stub files or in a copy of the JDK source code.
-This section describes the latter approach.
-It assumes that you have already followed the instructions for building the Checker Framework from source (Section 35.3).
-(Section 35.2.1 tells how to improve JDK annotations for an existing type system.)
+You can do so either as stub files or in a copy of the JDK source code, as described in Section 32.10.
+Section 36.2.1 tells how to improve JDK annotations for an existing type system.